Michael Corboy

-Edwin Michael Corboy is a justice with the Supreme Court of Western Australia.
+Edwin Michael Corboy is a Deputy Commissioner of the Corruption and Crime Commission and former justice of the Supreme Court of Western Australia.
 He commenced work as a solicitor at Norton Rose.
 He then joined Stone James (now King & Wood Mallesons) where he became a partner in 1987, and later became the Head of Litigation (Perth) in 1993.

+In April 2023 he retired as a justice of the Supreme Court of Western Australia.
+As of 25 July 2024, he was appointed as a Deputy Commissioner of the Corruption and Crime Commission.